HomeTrue North Blog

 Key Events

-• Gran Fondo (June) The Gran Fondo Jasper (4) is North America's second Gran Fondo.
-It is a long-distance cycling event held entirely inside the national park system.
+• Gran Fondo (June) The Gran Fondo Jasper (4) is a long-distance cycling event held entirely inside the national park system.
 The ForteFondo category is for riders who wish to push themselves over two incredible mountain climbs: the Marmot Climb and the climb up Edith Cavell Road.

 • Parks Day (July) Most provincial parks, as well as federal and municipal park agencies, participate in this annual event.
 Parks (6) host events where families can have fun while learning about the importance of parks, historical sites, the ecosystem, and habitat protection.